themadgoblin/DI3SaveGameEditor/README.md

 ## May the 4th be with you.

 Packer and unpacker for Disney Infinity save game files.
+Original hashing function by Bob Jenkins, Dec 1996.
+Code can be found on the hash directory.

 You can find your savegame files here:
 ```